acm-cui/website-cui2023/attend/local-info.md

 ---
 label: Local Information
-description: How we are working to ensure that CUI !!conference.year!! is accessible for all attendees.
+description: A short tourist guide of things to eat and see in Eindhoven!

 title: Local Information
 splash_title: Welcome to Eindhoven de Gekste!

 menus:
   attend:
-    title: Local Information
+    title: Guide to Eindhoven
     alt: How we are working to ensure that CUI !!conference.year!! is accessible for all attendees
     weight: 3
 ---